 Introduction

 Autism is a neurodevelopmental condition characterized by “persistent difficulties with social communication and social interaction”, and “restricted and repetitive patterns of behaviours, activities or interests” (American Psychiatric Association, 2013).
-It is estimated that around 0.8% of adults in the UK meet diagnostic criteria for autism (McManus et al., 2016).
-80% of autistic adults will experience at least one mental health condition across their lifetime (Lever & Geurts, 2016).
+It is estimated that around 0.8 per centof adults in the UK meet diagnostic criteria for autism (McManus et al., 2016).
+80 per cent of autistic adults will experience at least one mental health condition across their lifetime (Lever & Geurts, 2016).
 Autistic adults also report high levels of unmet healthcare needs (particularly relating to mental health) and low levels of satisfaction with service provision (Nicolaidis et al., 2013; Tint & Weiss, 2018).

 Significantly, there appears to be a link between these poor healthcare experiences, and low clinician knowledge and confidence in working with autistic people (Maddox et al., 2020).
 A UK-based inquiry into healthcare access for autistic people identified that this population find it difficult to access services and feel that healthcare professionals do not understand autism or associated needs, particularly in relation to the overlap between autism and mental health (The Westminster Commission on Autism, 2016).